Jules Lederer

 Jules Lederer (1917–1999) was an American business executive and innovator.

 Early life

 Born in Detroit, Michigan, he dropped out of school in ninth grade, having to work from the time he was 13 to support his family.
 He made his living as a salesman.

 Career

 In the 1950s, Lederer was president of the Autopoint Company in Chicago, Illinois and in 1960, he joined Morris Mirkin, who founded Budget Rent a Car company in 1958.
 The pair incorporated as Budget Rent a Car Corporation in 1960.
+In 1968, Transamerica Corporation bought Budget, with Lederer joining the board of Transamerica subsidiary Trans International Airlines.
 Budget Rent a Car is now a unit of Avis Budget Group.
 Budget Rent a Car became popular in its early days by renting cars at lower prices than its competitors, and it gained a following among a growing business and leisure travel market by renting cars from offices outside of airports.
 Additionally, Lederer is credited as one of the first to apply franchising to the rental car industry.